matrix-org/synapse/docs/development/demo.md

 * Not checking certificates over federation.
 * Not verifying keys.

-The servers are configured to store their data under `demo/808{1,2,3}`.
-This includes logs, SQLite databases, and media.
+The servers are configured to store their data under `demo/8080`, `demo/8081`, and `demo/8082`.
+This includes configuration, logs, SQLite databases, and media.

 Note that when joining a public room on a different HS via "#foo:bar.net", then you are (in the current impl) joining a room with room_id "foo".
 This means that